Best Things to do in Delhi

 Check the Museums in Delhi

 If you want to absorb the incredible history and culture of India, it makes sense to visit the renowned art galleries and museums in Delhi.
-Rail Museum, Dolls Museum, National Museum, National Science Museum, Nehru Planetarium, National Gallery of Modern Art are definitely worth your time.
+Rail Museum, Dolls Museum, National Museum, National Science Museum, Nehru Planetarium, and National Gallery of Modern Art are definitely worth your time.
 Dolls Museum, displaying dolls wearing the native clothes of different countries, is a favorite amongst children.

 Enjoy Delhi's Mouth-watering Food

 Delhi provides you with the best gastronomical experiences.
 Who hasn’t heard about the yummy street food of Chandni Chowk?
 The famous Indian Chaat, melt-in-mouth desserts, and other lip-smacking street food can also be enjoyed at Bengali Sweet Home, Bikanerwala, and Haldirams.
 Chole Bhature of Sitaram Diwan Chand (Paharganj), Karim’s Kabab, Dolma Aunty’s Momos (Lajpat Nagar), Roshan ki Kulfi (Karol Bagh), Biryani from Anand (CP), Nagpal’s Kachori (Lajpat Nagar), Masala Dosa of Saravana Bhavan (Janpath) are some of the must-try picks for the foodies.
 Delhi gives you a chance to taste specialties from all parts of India.

 If money is no constraint, there is Bukhara, Dum-Pukht, Dhaba, The Spice Route, Indian Accent, Masala Library, Big Chill, and other high-end restaurants serving you flavourful delicacies in plush surroundings.
 Delhi food adventure is not limited to Indian cuisine.
 You get the best of Chinese, Italian, Mexican, Thai, Lebanese, and all the other international cuisines you can think of.